Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 Putting it all together

 All in all, it’s another tool in the tool belt.
 We need as many as we can.
-I personally would prefer to have this value showing up on a screen over numerous other parameters that require me to be at the bedside on x minute intervals.
+I prefer this value to show up on a screen over numerous other parameters that require me to be at the bedside at x-minute intervals.

 If you want to learn about pulse pressure variation, CLICK HERE.